shezadkhan137/required/README.rst

 -  The validation is done through dictionary types.
 Therefore all parameters to your function must be passed as \*\*kwargs, \*args are unchecked.
--  Currently this is still in the early stages and so most likely have bugs.
-YMMV
--  Only a limited number of expressions are currently supported
--  Only simple comparison operations are supported

 TODO
 ----